harvardinformatics/snakemake-workshop/develop/index.md

 Once you have defined your rule with the container directive, you can then run snakemake with the option `--sdm conda singularity`. (sdm stands for "software deployment method") Then, depending on whether you've used the `conda` or `container` directive in the rule, Snakemake will automatically create and manage the necessary environments for you.

-!!!
-Tip
+!!! tip "Remember the workflow profile!"

-    In case you don't want to remember to run snakemake with the `--sdm conda singularity` option every time, you can create a configuration file (e.g., `config.yaml`) and specify the default software deployment method there.
-We will cover config files in more detail later.
+    In case you don't want to remember to run snakemake with the `--sdm conda singularity` option every time, you can create a workflow configuration file (e.g., `<dir>/config.yaml`) and specify the default software deployment method there.

 ### Exercise